-Questions from the Public
+Questions and Statements from the Public

 Terms of Reference

-Terms of Reference:
+Terms of reference:

-3. To establish Sub Committees to progress work of the Committee.
+3. To establish sub-committees to progress work of the committee.

 4. To decide on matters falling within its responsibility or delegate decision making to Directors.
-However, this does not prevent the Committee from choosing to exercise the function itself.
+However, this does not prevent the committee from choosing to exercise the function itself.

 Areas of responsibility: